10 Ways To Survive Social Media Life and Lies

 I do not bother to follow people whose updates have no value to me.
 It’s so easy to get wrapped up in illusions on social media.
 You will feel like you are not doing enough with your life and effort and that you NEED to be like every other perfect looking person on the internet.
 You can be rich online, but live as broken as nothing in the real world, thanks to social media.

-Not to over say this, it takes intelligence and self-satisfaction to stand the weight that comes along with social media life.
-For some reason your friends on social media have a perfect life.
+Not to over say this, it takes intelligence and self-satisfaction to withstand the weight that comes along with social media life.
+For some reason, your friends on social media have a perfect life.
 It’s so easy to stay Internet happy even if you’re sad in the real world.